survivejs/webpack-book/manuscript/building/02_code_splitting.md

 ## Controlling code splitting on runtime

-Especially in a complex environment with third-party dependencies and an advanced deployment setup you may want to control where split code is loaded from. [webpack-require-from](https://www.npmjs.com/package/webpack-require-from) has been designed to address the problem and it's able to rewrite the import paths.
+Especially in a complex environment with third-party dependencies and an advanced deployment setup, you may want to control where split code is loaded from. [webpack-require-from](https://www.npmjs.com/package/webpack-require-from) has been designed to address the problem, and it's able to rewrite the import paths.

 ## Machine learning driven prefetching